WHMHammer/tja-download/README.md

 python3 extract.py
 ```

-The extracted files will be stored in the `extracted` directory. `zip` files will be extracted, `m4a`, `mp3`, `ogg`, and `tja` files will be copied, and other files will be ignored.
-The files in the `zip` archives will be properly re-coded from `shiftjs` encoding.
+The extracted files will be stored in the `extracted` directory. `zip` and `rar` files will be extracted, `m4a`, `mp3`, `ogg`, and `tja` files will be copied, and other files will be ignored.
+The filenames in the archives will be properly re-coded.
 Files this script fail to extract or copy will be outputted at the end of execution.

 ## Related projects